Unboxed-Software/solana-course/content/transfer-hook.md

-Also, notice we are asking anchor to drive the `mint_authority` account from the seed `b"mint-authority"`.
+Also, notice we are asking Anchor to drive the `mint_authority` account from the seed `b"mint-authority"`.
 The resulting PDA allows the program itself to sign for the mint.